-- 1) The type of casualty (car accident, fire, storm, etc.) and when it occurred. - That the loss was a direct result of the casualty. - That you were the owner of the property, or if you leased the property from someone else, that you were contractually liable to the owner for the damage.
+• The type of casualty (car accident, fire, storm, etc.) and when it occurred.

+- That the loss was a direct result of the casualty. - That you were the owner of the property, or if you leased the property from someone else, that you were contractually liable to the owner for the damage. - Whether a claim for reimbursement exists for which there is a reasonable expectation of recovery.